-6. DDR4 Memory Slots
+5. DDR4 Memory Slots

 The memory slots support up to four 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only when using two or four sticks of supported memory.
+Dual-Channel mode will be enabled only upon using two or four sticks of supported memory, according to the installation guide above.
 Using one or three sticks of memory will lower the board to Single-Channel mode, which may significantly lower performance.
+Memory kits marketed as "Quad-Channel" MAY work; however, the kit will continue to run in Dual-Channel mode due to the limitations of the CPU's memory controller.
 128GB of RAM is supported in a 4x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 5100MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 3200MHz for Rocket Lake-S processors, and 2933MHz for Comet Lake-S processors.
+At the time of this manual's release, this motherboard officially supports up to 4400MHz+ speeds.
+These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 2933MHz for Comet Lake-S processors.

-7. 24-pin ATX power connector
+6. 24-pin ATX power connector

-The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 39 for more specifics to the connector itself, and associated wiring/pinouts).
-The 24-pin connector is directional and the tab on the connector must line up with the release clip located on the related 24-pin connector from the power supply.
+The main power for the motherboard is located on the right side of the board and perpendicular to the PCB; this is also described as a "Vertical" connector (See Page 37 for more specifics to the connector itself, and associated wiring/pinouts).
+The 24-pin connector IS directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
 This connector pulls the bulk of the power for all components.
-Other connectors, such as EPS and ATX, reduce the load and increase longevity despite challenges caused by wiring and trace limitations.
+Other connectors, such as EPS and ATX, have been added to reduce the load and increase longevity due to wiring and trace limitations.

-8. 8-pin EPS Connector
+7. 8-pin EPS Connector

-The EPS is dedicated power for the CPU (See Page 40 for more specifics to the connector itself, and associated wiring/pinouts).
+The EPS is dedicated power for the CPU (See Page 38 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
 This connector is designed to only work with an EPS or CPU cable.
 System builders sometimes make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
 Although PCIe and EPS cables appear similar, they are wired differently and attaching the wrong connector may cause damage to the motherboard.